jubi-43/Attrition-Data-Diagnosis/README.md

 # Attrition-Data-Analysis
-Attritiion Data Analyis - Visual Rrepresentation using PowerBi
+Attritiion Data Analyis - Visual Rrepresentation using PowerBi **To identify, visualize, and diagnose employee attrition patterns across demographics, roles, and departments using Power BI, enabling data-driven retention and workforce planning decisions.**

 1. What is the overall health of the workforce?
    VISUAL:  KPI CARDS (Workforce size,Avg Monthly Salary,Attrition Count,Dominant Age Group)